oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 > **IMPORTANT:** Only one `assert_job_output_is` assertion can be performed in a test body.
 Multiple calls will result in an exception instructing you to split the test apart.

 Just because a job passes in unit tests does not guarantee it will pass in production.
 This is because workers, which execute the pipeline code, are run in a special environment where the code base is configured differently.
-While the Apache Beam jobs team works to cut down on the differences, be careful about using complex and/or confusing objects.
+While Oppia's jobs team works to resolve the differences, be careful about using complex and/or confusing objects.
 The simpler your job, the greater chance it'll work in production!

 ## Running Apache Beam Jobs